makinacorpus/drupal-ucms/docs/getting-started.rst

    $conf['site_frontpage']='home';

 µCMS differs *General Content* from *Media*.
-To configure this, add the following variables and complete them with your own Drupal type of content :
+To configure this, add the following variables and complete them with your own Drupal types of content :

 .. code-block:: php